Syllabus and Lesson Plan

 Evidence of Teaching Effectiveness

-See this document for evidence of teaching effectiveness across multiple classes, and the following documents for student comments from my most recent student evaluations: French 1 (remote) in Fall 2020 and French 3 (remote) in Winter 2021.
+See this document for evidence of teaching effectiveness across multiple university-level classes, and the following documents for student comments from my most recent student evaluations: French 1 (remote) in Fall 2020 and French 3 (remote) in Winter 2021.
 You will note a departmental change in survey questions that occurred between the two quarters.